Tate resolutions on toric varieties: The multigraded BGG correspondence

-\begin{defn} The \defi{derived category of differential $E$-modules} $\on{D}_{\DM}(E)$ is obtained by inverting quasi-isomorphisms in $\DM(E)$.
+We call $\Ex(D)$ the \defi{expansion} of $D$, following the terminology in \cite{ABI}. \end{rem} \begin{defn} The \defi{derived category of differential $E$-modules} $\on{D}_{\DM}(E)$ is obtained by inverting quasi-isomorphisms in $\DM(E)$.
 The category $\on{D}_{\DM}(E)$ is triangulated, with shift functor given by $D[1] = D(0; 1)$; to prove this, one may use the identification between differential $E$-modules and dg-modules over a certain dg-algebra explained in Remark \ref{dgmodules}.
 The \defi{bounded derived category of differential $E$-modules} $\Db_{\DM}(E)$ is the subcategory of $\on{D}_{\DM}(E)$ given by objects with finitely generated homology.
 Denote by $\on{D}^{\on{fg}}_{\DM}(E)$ the subcategory of $\Db_{\DM}(E)$ given by objects whose underlying module is finitely generated. \end{defn}

 \begin{prop} The inclusion $\on{D}^{\on{fg}}_{\DM}(E) \into \Db_{\DM}(E)$ is an equivalence. \end{prop}

 \begin{proof} Let $D \in \Db_{\DM}(E)$.
 Since $S$ is positively $A$-graded, $E$ is as well; choose a positive $A$-grading on $E$, as in Appendix \ref{sec:positivegrading}.
 For the rest of this proof, we will consider $E$ as a nonnegatively $\Z$-graded $k$-algebra and $D$ as a $\Z$-graded $E$-module; notice that the differential on $D$ is degree 0 with respect to this grading.
 By \cite[Theorem 1.3(b)]{BE}, $D$ admits a free resolution $F$ such that $\dim_k F_j < \infty$ for all $j$, and $F_j = 0$ for $j \ll 0$.
 Choose $N \gg 0$ such that the homology of $F$ lives in degrees $< N$.
 Let $F'$ be the $E$-submodule of $F$ generated by the elements of degree $< N$.
 The submodule $F'$ is finitely generated, and it is in fact a differential submodule of $F$, since the differential on $F$ is degree 0.
 Finally, observe that the inclusion $F' \into F$ is a quasi-isomorphism. \end{proof}